nickfu98/PowerBI-hospital-encounters-dashboard/dashboard_pages/01_dashboard_overview.md

 ## Insights

-  - Stable LOS (~7.25 hours) across the period.
+  - Stable LOS (7.25 hours) across the period.
-  - Readmissions ~62% with higher rates in urgent/inpatient classes.
+  - 30-day Readmissions at 62.3% with higher rates in urgent/inpatient classes.
-  -     (dfsafd)
+    **NOTE:** As this is synthetic dataset, this readmission rate is much higher than would be expected in real life (15% - 20%)
   - Outpatient + Ambulatory dominate the encounter mix.

 [← Back to README](../README.md) | [Page 2 →](02_patient_volume_trends.md)